CDCgov/trusted-intermediary/scripts/hurl/README.md

     ```
     ./update_examples.sh
     ```
-- `message_submission_utils.sh`: utility functions for the previous scripts.
+- `utils.sh`: utility functions for the previous scripts.
 It has functions to submit requests to RS, check the submission status throughout the whole flow, and downloading snapshots from azurite

 **Note**: these scripts require both RS and TI to be running locally